top of page

 1. While we don’t endorse and believe the Jewish Zealots should have committed suicide as it’s only God’s place to take a person’s life, we do understand these Zealots' decision.

-2. While some of the Zealots may have believed in Christ and were devoted servants to God, the Jewish nation as a whole, and their leaders, had largely rejected Christ as their Messiah.
+2. While some of the Zealots may have believed in Christ and were devoted servants to God, the Jewish nation as a whole and its leaders had largely rejected Christ as their Messiah.
 As a result, Christ spoke judgment upon the nation in Luke 19:41–44.

-3. Almost every instance in which a country falls, it’s due mainly to the decisions of its leaders.
+3. Almost every instance in which a country falls is due mainly to the decisions of its leaders.

 4. The sad reality is that the righteous always suffer at the hands of the wicked.